ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Diff Query with Observe and \"Cursor\" # {#sec-RS-example-2-3}

 In this example, the AS supports the "Cursor" extension.
 Hence, the CBOR map conveyed as payload of the registration response additionally includes a "max_diff_batch" parameter.
-This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query from this RS.
+This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query request from this RS.

 {{fig-RS-AS-4}} shows an interaction example considering a CoAP observation and a diff query of the TRL.